-A. SERVICE CLASSIFICATION NO. 1 - Residential Service: (Rate Codes: 180, 480, 481, 580)
+A. SERVICE CLASSIFICATION NO. 1 - Residential Service: (Rate Codes: 180, 194, 195, 580)

-- a) A Customer who will use the service for residential purposes or as specified in Section 76 of the Public Service Law, for religious purposes, a Community Residence, or a post or hall owned or leased by a not-for-profit corporation that is a Veterans' Organization. - b) A Customer, as described in a. above, that has the option under Service Classification Nos.
-12 Backup and Maintenance Service, of choosing to pay the rates and charges associated with a different Service Classification. - Effective January 1, 2021, rates 480 and 481 are no longer available to new or transferring customers. - d) Effective January 1, 2025, rates 480 and 481 are no longer available to customers.
-Customers participating in this rate code as of December 31, 2024 will be transferred to Service Classification No. 1 (rate code 180 or rate code 580 as appropriate) unless they request transfer to Rate Code 1-VTOU at least 30 days before that date.
+- a) A Customer who will use the service for residential purposes or as specified in Section 76 of the Public Service Law, for religious purposes, a Community Residence, or a post or hall owned or leased by a not-for-profit corporation that is a Veterans' Organization. - b) A Customer, as described in a. above, that has the option under Service Classification No. 12 Backup and Maintenance Service, of choosing to pay the rates and charges associated with a different Service Classification.

-- a) Continuous, 60 hertz, alternating current. - b) Approximately 120/208 or 120/240 volts, single or three phase, depending on the characteristics of the load and the circuit supplying the service.
+- a) Continuous, 60 hertz, alternating current. - b) Approximately 120/208 or 120/240 volts, single or three-phase, depending on the characteristics of the load and the circuit supplying the service.